visualapproach/WiFi-remote-for-Bestway-Lay-Z-SPA/README.md

 ### Caution - unplug mains power to the pump before trying to replicate this hack, or you can die! <br>
 <br>

-Code/BWC_v2.0.0 is a LIBRARY.
+Code/BWC_v2.0.0 is a *LIBRARY*.
 Copy the whole folder "BWC_v2.0.0" to ...arduino/Libraries/ Then open IDE and pick FILE/EXAMPLES/BWC_v2.0.0/...ino
 Follow instructions in the code. <br>

 ### Features:<br>